Skip to contents

 phi_hat

-a boolean indicating whether the prior on phi should be determined through the data.
+a boolean indicating whether the prior on phi should be determined through the data (using get_phi_hat()).

 Value

-a list to be used as the input for a stan model
+A list containing the data and settings to be used as input for the Stan model.

 Author